 At Kinkajou, we see the benefit in measuring before, during and after a leadership coaching programme.
 That way there are baselines to measure from, we have a good view of progress as we're in motion and robust knowledge of impact on completion.
 Using a before, during and after framework, this article explores the key ways to assess the effectiveness of leadership coaching.

-Leadership Coaching Pre-programme preparation
+Leadership Coaching Pre-programme Preparation

 In order to measure the effectiveness of leadership coaching programmes, there's a bit of pre-work that needs doing before starting the journey.